Killing of journalists in the Gaza war: Ismail Abu Omar

 According to Israel, Ismail Abu Omar, a journalist with Al Jazeera, was a deputy company commander in a Hamas battalion and participated in the 7 October attacks; during the attacks he shared a video in which he can be heard saying "The brothers advanced, 'Masha'Allah' may God bless".
 Abu Omar, along with camera man Ahmad Matar, was wounded in a drone strike on 13 February; Al Jazeera denied and condemned the Israeli accusations, stating "Al Jazeera Media Network rejects the Israeli occupation forces’ attempt to justify the killing and targeting of journalists.
 The Network condemns the accusations against its journalists and recalls Israel's long record of lies and fabrication of evidence through which it seeks to hide its heinous crimes."

-Mohamed Washah
+Mohammed Washah and Amal El Shamali

-During operations in Northern Gaza, Israel alleged that they recovered documents revealing that Mohamed Washah, a journalist with Al Jazeera, was a commander in Hamas' anti-tank unit, and did research and development for their air unit.
-Israel released images that appeared to show Washah training with anti-tank weaponry, as well as working with others weapons and drones.
+During operations in Northern Gaza, Israel alleged that they recovered documents revealing that Mohammed Washah, a journalist with Al Jazeera, was a commander in Hamas' anti-tank unit, and did research and development for their air unit.
+According to The Times of Israel, Israel released images that appeared to show Washah training with anti-tank weaponry, as well as working with others weapons and drones.
+Reporters Without Borders noted that Washah is the second journalist killed by the Israeli army since the start of the ceasefire, following Amal El Shamali, killed by a drone on 9 March 2026.